The Huge Health Benefits of Antioxidants For Dogs and Cats Pet Care Tips 4 min read

 Here’s a couple of antioxidants and how they help.

-Antioxidants like vitamin A, C, E and minerals manganese and zinc are essential to maintaining overall health and wellbeing.
+Antioxidants like vitamin A, C, E, and the minerals manganese and zinc are essential to maintaining overall health and wellbeing.

 Coenzyme Q10 naturally occurs in the body, so there is no recommended dietary allowance since the body can make this powerful antioxidant from scratch.
 Sometimes CoQ10 supplementation is recommended for pets with heart disease, periodontal disease, immune problems, or senior pets that have a decrease in Coenzyme Q10.

-Ginkgo, known for several medicinal benefits, also help scavenge free radicals, particularly free-radicals found in the nervous system.
+Ginkgo, known for several medicinal benefits, also helps scavenge free radicals, particularly free radicals found in the nervous system.
 It can be very useful for pets with any type of nervous system disease.

 How do I give my dog or cat more antioxidants